 All the information about selection procedure at the IES is summarized in the Guideline 1/2017.

-The verbal interviews at the IES will take place on March 9, 2017 (in case of severe reasons, you can be interviewed also on March 15, 2017).
+Verbal interviews at the IES will take place on March 8, 2018.
+(If you cannot make it on the regular term, you may come also on March 15, 2018).

-In 2016, we received funding for 53 five-month stays.
+In 2017, we received funding for 53 five-month stays.
 For the upcoming year, we expect to receive around 50 five-month stays.
 Students within the quota have full funding guaranteed.
 On top of that, we received funding for approximately 10 five-month stays for substitutes.
 Substitutes will get their funding if students within quota cancel their applications or if the FSV gets additional money for Erasmus program.
-Substitutes can however leave for their study abroad stay only for summer term.
-In the academic year 2016/2017, all interested students received the funding at the end (some as substitutes).
+Substitutes however leave for their study abroad stay mostly in summer term unless the cancellation is made early enough.
+In the academic year 2017/2018, all interested students received the funding at the end (some as substitutes).

 When making your decision at which universities you apply, take into account your probability of getting funding based on the quality ranking of Universities.